-Bestselling colour 2 years in a row, Ranunculus ‘Marshmallow is the perfect shade of soft pink, you won’t have seen anything like it before!
+Bestselling Ranunculus ‘Marshmallow is the perfect shade of soft pink, an absolute staple for Weddings.

 This variety is bred to be slightly more heat tolerant, the flowers are huge blooming on long strong stems.